Hosted status pages · made in the UK

 Can I use my own domain?

 Yes.
 Point a CNAME at your tenant subdomain and add a DNS TXT record to verify ownership.
-A single tenant can run on path-based, subdomain, and custom-domain URLs simultaneously.

 How do subscribers work?